openSUSE/news-o-o/_posts/2012-10-11-learn-more-about-open-next-week-in-prague.markdown

 ## Be there!

 This year oSC12 will take place at the [Czech Technical University](http://www.cvut.cz/en) in Prague.
-The campus is located in the DejviceÂ district and is next to an underground station that gets you directly to the old town Â - an opportunity you can't miss!
+The campus is located in the Dejvice district and is next to an underground station that gets you directly to the old town  - an opportunity you can't miss!

 As the interviews show, we have an incredible [schedule](http://bootstrapping-awesome.org/schedule/) lined up for you with speakers about a wide variety of topics, both going in-depth into core Linux technologies as well as folks talking about the why and how of Software (and hardware!)
 Freedom.